ocf/ocfweb/ocfweb/docs/docs/staff/getinvolved.md

 **Mondays 7-8pm**

+The OCF Board of Directors has open meetings from 7-8 pm every Monday.
 BoD is where we discuss and vote on administrative decisions.
-If you are someboday who wants to learn about how an organization such as the OCF gets and spends its money, what issues the OCF needs to deal with, and all the administrative work that needs to be done to keep the OCF running, please come to BoD meetings!
-Meetings are always open to all.
-Some examples of what we discuss at BoD:
+If you are interested in gaining insight into the internal operations the OCF from an administrative perspective, please come to BoD meetings!
+Meetings always are open to all.

-##### Finances

-* Spending - we go through our "buy sheet" and vote on what to buy
-* Income - we mainly get money from the ASUC and the Student Tech Fund.
-We discuss big-picture goals for receiving funding and where to direct our spending.

-##### Collaborations

-* Industry - we have mutually beneficial relationships with companies like Yelp, Facebook, Kloudless, and more.
-* Campus groups - we want to improve in this area.
-Bring your ideas to BoD!

-##### Lab Administration

-We draft policies and discuss new services to provide the UC Berkeley community.

 #### Staff Meeting